The CLASP team is composed of professionals deeply committed to the organization's mission and values of collaboration, transparency, and service.

 A member of the team first in 2009, Corinne joined CLASP with extensive international experience and fluency in Spanish.
 Her leadership on business development and partnership, strategic positioning, and culture have been essential to CLASP’s success over many milestones and transitions.
 Originally from the ecologically vibrant coast of Lake Michigan, Corinne is proud to serve in the global climate change mitigation and clean energy access sectors.
 Corinne holds an MFA in poetry from the City University of New York and is a published poet and essayist.
 A 500-hour certified yoga teacher, she hosts weekly yoga classes at studios across DC.

-Eric Gibbs, Chief Program Officer
+Eric Gibbs, Chief Policy & Analysis Officer

 As CLASP’s Chief Programs Officer, Eric oversees all of CLASP’s product policy and analysis as well as market development programs and projects around the world.
 Eric found his way into this field after living in a rural Guatemalan village for a year after he graduated from the University of New Hampshire.
 From there, he received a master’s degree in International Economics from Johns Hopkins, spending the next 15 years working on energy infrastructure and energy access projects worldwide.
 Eric is fluent in Spanish and Portuguese, and is engaged in an ongoing self-study of French, with mixed results.
 When he’s not on the road, Eric loves to spend time with his family and friends, listen to his vinyl record collection, drink craft beer, and run marathons.

-Steve Pantano, Chief Innovation Officer
+Steve Pantano, Chief Research Officer

 Ari Reeves, Senior Manager